Think local: While you attend Hartwick, take advantage of our incredible local partners and their internship opportunities waiting to be filled.

 - LinkedIn: Network with alumni and to search for internships or jobs by title, interest, region, or connections.
 Be certain to meet with your Career Development team to make sure your LinkedIn profile is polished before diving into this tool and to get a good guide on finding those roles and potential mentors.

 - International Internships and Emerson and Duffy Internship Options: A constantly updated list of international internship opportunities that we have researched and/or have been conducted by Hartwick students in the past.
 If you’re thinking of applying for an Emerson or Duffy Scholarship, these are great options for you to consider!
-Drop-in and meet with an Internship Advisor to view this list of opportunities.
+Drop-in and meet with a Career Coach to view the list of opportunities.

 - Idealist.com: Large Internship and Job Hosting Site